zkm/showMe/README.md

 ```html
  <script src="path/to/script.js"></script>
 ```
 2. Add the appropriate CSS class and data attributes to the elements you want to show or hide.
+In this example, the element has the class "hide", an ID of "div\_1", and data attributes specifying the start and end dates.

 For example:

 ```html
   <div class="hide" id="div_1" data-start="5/1/2023" data-end="5/15/2050">